boraseo560/Interactive-Data-Vis-Sp2021/tutorial6_hierarchical/NOTES.md

 # What is blocking me?

 I tried to show tooltip boxes at the postion that the mouse cursor is placed, but the tooltip boxes are appearing at the center of each circle.
 I am not sure how to figure it out.

+- I made a change in .css file about the style when mouse is on the element, and I used Yuying's code as a reference.